imohitmayank/a_lazy_data_science_guide/docs/reinforcement_learning/rlhf.md

 ### Summarization

-- Summarization aims to generate summaries that capture the most important information from a longer text.
+- One of the first examples of utilizing RLHF in NLP was proposed in [1] to improve summarization using human feedback.
+Summarization aims to generate summaries that capture the most important information from a longer text.
 In RLHF, human feedback can be used to evaluate the quality of summaries and guide the agent towards more informative and concise summaries.
 This is quite difficult to capture using the metrics like ROUGE as they miss the human preferences.
-- One such approach was proposed in [1], where researchers improved a summarization model using human feedback.
-The overall process was as follows,
+- The overall process was as follows,
   1. First, an autoregressive model is trained via supervised learning on the dataset *(TL;DR dataset with >120k post from reddits and their summaries were taken)*.
 The resulting model is termed as initial policy.
   2. Then the following steps are performed in iteration,
     1. For each reddit post, samples from initial policy, current policy *(for step 0 its same as initial policy)*, other baselines, and original summaries are taken and send over to human labelers.